 For many people, Okinawa is the perfect holiday destination.
 However, warm weather and beautiful beaches aren’t the only reasons for coming to this paradise island.
 Okinawa sadly played host to one of the biggest and most significant battlegrounds during the Pacific War.
-The island stood as the last remaining obstacle before the Allies could advance to the mainland of Japan, thus the battling was unrelenting on both sides.
+The island stood as the last remaining obstacle before the Allies could advance to the mainland of Japan, thus the battle was unrelenting on both sides.

 Scattered throughout the island are harsh reminders of this fascinating period of history.
 In modern times they’re the enormous expanses of American military bases that command the island.
 Okinawa’s horrific past is memorialised by the structures and relics that have survived since the war.
 One of the most unique remnants of the war are the unbelievable amount of cave systems throughout the island.
 These played an incredible role during the war and amongst the most historically rich artefacts.